Chia-Network/chialisp-web/docs/puzzles/offers.md

 A sophisticated AMM might aggregate multiple `settlement_payments` into a single spend, which means it could combine an arbitrary number of offers, paying through one `settlement_payments` ephemeral coin for each asset type.

 For example, a whale wants to buy 10,000 XCH, and is currently sitting on a large stack of stablecoins.
 There aren't any individuals willing to sell such a large amount of XCH, but the whale doesn't need to create a bunch of small offers.
-Instead, they create a single offer: 10,000 XCH for the market price in stablecoins.
+Instead, they create a single offer: _X_ stablecoins (at the current market price) for 10,000 XCH.
 Several small XCH holders can aggregate their holdings to complete the offer.

 ### Oracles and arbitrage